Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 It's Always Sunny in Philadelphia

-The longest-running show you’ve never heard of (unless you have), It’s Always Sunny... has racked up 134 episodes of hilarity in its 13-year lifespan.
+The longest-running show you’ve never heard of (unless you have), It’s Always Sunny... has racked up 134 episodes and 14 series' of hilarity in its 13-year lifespan.

 It’s a feat made all the more impressive by the two-dimensionality of the characters and setting: four narcissistic young adults (and Danny Devito) run a failing dive bar in Philadelphia.
 And that’s about it.
 There’s no real depth or development and they rarely stray far from the bar.